charlesasmith72/RustDev/Lattice/Online Resources.md

-Certainly!
-Here are some free online tools and resources to help you learn and experiment with lattice-based cryptography:

 1. **NTRU Encryption and Decryption Tool**: This online tool allows you to generate keys and perform encryption and decryption using the NTRU algorithm, a lattice-based cryptosystem known for its efficiency and resistance to quantum attacks. citeturn0search0

 2. **CrypTool-Online**: An interactive platform that offers a variety of cryptographic tools and tutorials, including modules on modern encryption techniques.
 While it covers a broad range of cryptographic methods, it provides a foundational understanding that can be beneficial before diving into specialized topics like lattice-based cryptography. citeturn0search2